-NCAA staff will reimburse the instant replay communicator via ArbiterPay.
-Replay officials will receive information on setting up an account in ArbiterPay once they are selected to work a game.
+NCAA staff will reimburse these positions via ArbiterPay and these individuals will receive information on setting up an account in ArbiterPay once they are selected to work a game.

-The host institution will be responsible for securing, and will need to be direct billed for, lodging for this individual for up to two nights.
+The host institution will be responsible for securing, and will need to be direct billed for, lodging for these individuals for up to two nights.
 The host institution should reflect these instant replay lodging expenses in the proposed budget as a budgeted expense.

-- 3. DVSport Staff.
+- 2. DVSport Staff.
 Two representatives from DVSport will be on-site to manage the technical aspects of the instant replay equipment and work with the replay official in the replay booth during the game as the communicator and technician.
 These individuals will be responsible for all of their personal expenses (lodging, meals, transportation, etc.).
-However, the host institution will be responsible for assisting the DVSport personnel in securing hotel lodging during their stay (two to three nights). - 4.
+However, the host institution will be responsible for assisting the DVSport personnel in securing lodging during their stay (two to three nights). - 3.
 Sideline Assistant.
 The host institution will secure two local individuals to serve as sideline assistants.
 The sideline assistants assist the replay official in communicating with the on-field officials for the review and discussion of plays, when necessary.
-The sideline assistants should each be paid a \$100 fee for his or her service, which should be paid by the host institution.
+The sideline assistants should each be paid a \$100 fee for their service, which should be paid by the host institution.
 The host institution should reflect these expenses on its proposed budget and financial report as a budgeted expense.